Mon-Rico/Entrepreneurism-Ethics/README.md

 C
 1.
-Objectives
+OKR1: Objectives
-- Achieve basic understanding of what your goal is when making the game.
-- Since it is for teaching students and not necessarily a school, we should not set a date in which it has to be published/released.
+Achieve basic understanding of what your goal is when making the game.
+Since it is for teaching students and not necessarily a school, we should not set a date in which it has to be published/released.
-Key results
+OKR2: Key results
-- Generate a game, and be prepared if it doesn’t work out how you wanted it - remember, it should be one of your first game!
-No need to make it “perfect.”
-  Increase game search via third parties, i.e steam.
-- Played by 100 new users.
-- Generate $50 in revenue
+Generate a game, and be prepared if it doesn’t work out how you wanted it - remember, it should be one of your first game!
+No need to make it “perfect.” increase game search via third parties, i.e steam.
+Played by 100 new users.Generate $50 in revenue

 2.
 3. Potential ethical impacts: Depending on how much input teachers have in games that students are taught to create, issues may arise concerning credit and intellectual property.